sebkur/javadoc-ng/README.md

 file for deployment on any standard application server such as Tomcat or Glassfish.

-On the frontend side, it uses a [Bootstrap 4](https://github.com/twbs/bootstrap) to create a nicely looking user interface.
+On the frontend side, it uses [Bootstrap 4](https://github.com/twbs/bootstrap) to create a nicely looking user interface.

 ## Gains